Chapter 9 BWV 178 Wo Gott der Herr nicht bei uns hält

 This beautiful melody is simply harmonized and comes almost as a relief after the explosive power of the tenor aria.
 It is sung twice in order to accommodate two stanzas.
 The first reminds us, yet again, of the enemies around us and the second muses upon the light of the Lord, shining forever and leading us to redemptive faith.

 We have come on a long and emotionally demanding journey through this cantata.
-But our strenuous battles with the surrounding foes are finally rewarded with a few moments of that reflective peace and tranquility which true faith bestows.
+But our strenuous battles with the surrounding foes are finally rewarded with a few moments of that reflective peace and tranquillity which true faith bestows.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.